jogleasonjr/dainty-vs/readme.md

       "amberLighter": "#ffecb3"
     }

-`grays`, `blueGrays`, and `blues` are scales where each array item represents a point on the scale.
+`blueGrays` and `blues` are scales where each array item represents a point on the scale.
 The scale can be of any length.
 The colors of the scale are evenly distributed between the points.

 Use `public/syntax.html` to quickly test new settings after running `npm run build`.